aashishtamsya/Appstore-Review-Guidelines/README.md

 23. Apps must follow the iOS Data Storage Guidelines or they will be rejected
 24. Apps that are offered in Newsstand must comply with schedules 1, 2 and 3 of the Developer Program License Agreement or they will be rejected
 25. Apps that display Apps other than your own for purchase or promotion in a manner similar to or confusing with the App Store will be rejected

+### Location

+1. Apps that do not notify and obtain user consent before collecting, transmitting, or using location data will be rejected
+2. Apps that use location-based APIs for automatic or autonomous control of vehicles, aircraft, or other devices will be rejected
+3. Apps that use location-based APIs for dispatch, fleet management, or emergency services will be rejected
+4. Location data can only be used when directly relevant to the features and services provided by the App to the user or to support approved advertising uses

 ### Metadata
 	>	Name, descriptions, ratings, rankings, etc related reasons for an app's rejection